Rethinking Role-Playing Evaluation: Anonymous Benchmarking and a Systematic Study of Personality Effects: Anonymous Role-Playing Evaluation

 RPAs leverage LLMs to simulate a character's knowledge~\citep{lu2024large}, speaking style~\citep{wang2024rolellm}, and behavior~\citep{park2023generative}.
 These systems can be categorized by their {\bf simulation target} and {\bf simulation scale} \citep{chen2025designguidelinerpaevaluation}.
-Simulation Target refers to whether the RPA simulate an individual or a group.
-An individual could represent a specific person \citep{xu2024mindecho} or character \citep{liu2024roleagent,wang2024rolellm}, while a group could represent a specific profession \citep{suzgun2024meta} or community \citep{park2023generative}.
+Simulation Target refers to whether the RPA simulate an individual \citep{xu2024mindecho, liu2024roleagent,wang2024rolellm} or a group \citep{suzgun2024meta, park2023generative}.
 Simulation Scale refers to the number of targets simulated in a given context.
-A task may be performed by a single agent or involve interactions between multiple agents.
 This study focuses on RPAs with an individual target and a single agent to simulate character persona, where the target is an existing character from literature, TV shows, or animation.

 Two main approaches are used to construct character personas: (1) \textbf{Supervised fine-tuning (SFT)}, where models are trained on character-specific Q\&A pairs \citep{wang2024rolellm, shao2023characterllmtrainableagentroleplaying, wang2025coser, yu2024dialogueprofiledialoguealignmentframework}, even enabling smaller models to capture characters' style.
 (2) \textbf{In-context learning (ICL)}, which conditions models with prompts containing character profiles \citep{tu2024charactereval} or memory from source texts \citep{li2023chatharuhi,liu2024roleagent, gao2025tailorrpa}.
 Many recent studies adopt ICL for its flexibility in defining roles and inputs, whereas SFT-based RPAs are limited to specific training data \citep{wang2024rolellm} and generalize poorly across roles or benchmarks.
 We therefore choose ICL, which allows personality information to be directly incorporated into RPAs.